 Seed your domains

-Start with companies your buyer would already compare you against.
+Start with companies your buyer already compares you against.

 seeds = [